UtrechtUniversity/icommands-docker/README.md

 iCommands require information about the iRODS-server you want to communicate with.
 For YODA, these differ per research environment; see [Step 2.
 Configuring iCommands](https://www.uu.nl/en/research/yoda/guide-to-yoda/i-am-using-yoda/using-icommands-for-large-datasets#paragraph-152527) on the page 'Using iCommands for large datasets' of UU's YODA-pages.
 Copy the appropriate configuration, and save it as a JSON-file named `irods_environment.json` on your computer (for example, save the file in: `/data/my_project/irods/`).
 Make sure to change the value of `irods_user_name` to the email-address matching your YODA-account.

 ### Volume mapping
 By default, containers run as isolated processes from the host; to make files on the host available inside the container, you must explicitly map a file or folder from the host to one in the container.
 Volume mappings take the form `/path/on/host:/path/in/container`, and must be provided when starting the container using the `-v` flag.
 Multiple mappings can be provided by simply repeating the flag and the mapping.
 For example, by starting a container with `-v /data/my_project:/data`, the files residing on the host in `/data/my_project` will become  accessible within the container in the folder `/data`.
-Commands executed _inside_ the container, like iCommands, subsequently "see" the files in `/data`.
+Commands executed _inside_ the container, like iCommands, "see" the files in `/data`.

 #### Mapping ~/.irods/ folder
 The configuraton-file on your host computer must be made accessible to the iCommands running inside the container.
 By default, iCommands looks for the file in `~/.irods/`.
 As iCommands run inside the container as root, this expands to `/root/.irods/`.
-Map the folder on the host computer where you have saved `irods_environment.json` to `/root/.irods/` (expanding on the example above, the volume mapping would become `-v /data/my_project/irods/:/root/.irods/`).
+Map the folder on the host computer where you have saved `irods_environment.json` to `/root/.irods/` (continuing the example above, the volume mapping would become `-v /data/my_project/irods/:/root/.irods/`).

 Note that on initialisation, iCommands will write a cached password to a file in `~/.irods/`, so make sure to use the same mapping for subsequent sessions.